datajohan-karlberg/ESP32-Bluetooth-selfie-pin/README.md

 ### Here is schematic
 It use ESP32 devkit V1 DOIT.
 If you use another ESP32 board, the pin number can be diffrent.
+It can be powerd by USBcable or 5 Volt by pin gnd/vin

   ![Namnlos](https://user-images.githubusercontent.com/33222123/158015885-59569a44-0a0e-4e0c-8520-064c3d8796e5.png)